 - That personal data must only be processed in accordance with recorded instructions from the customer.

-- Their obligation as the data processor, SaaS suppliers must advise their customer if they believe an instruction of giving personal data to them goes against the GDPR or any other data regulation law.
+- Their obligation as the data processor, SaaS suppliers must advise their customers if they believe an instruction of giving personal data to them goes against the GDPR or any other data regulation law.

 Other things to note:

 - SaaS suppliers must inform their customers of any breaches of obligations on their part.
 The breach must be reported as soon as it’s been made aware.

 - Once the SaaS agreement comes to an end, and if there aren’t any mandatory laws that require storage applied, customers are entitled to have the personal data deleted or returned.